vercel/micro/README.md

 ## Testing

 Micro makes tests compact and a pleasure to read and write.
-We recommend [ava](https://github.com/sindresorhus/ava), a highly parallel Micro test framework with built-in support for async tests:
+This is a sample test written by [ava](https://github.com/sindresorhus/ava), a highly parallel Micro test framework with built-in support for async tests:

 ```js
 const micro = require('micro')